 Byron Swan is a Conflict Analysis and Resolution major minoring in Intelligence Analysis with a concentration in Global Engagement.
 He is a U.S. Army veteran originally from Southern California.
 He is extremely excited to be a part of the Dialogue and Difference Project and looking forward to pursuing inquiry and understanding with everyone.

-Amadu Koroma is a Conflict Analysis and Resolution major, concentration in building peace in divided societies at George Mason University.
-He has first hand knowledge of civil war that took place in his coutry, Sierra Leone.
+Amadu Koroma is a Conflict Analysis and Resolution major, concentration in Building Peace in Divided Societies at George Mason University.
+He has first-hand knowledge of the civil war that took place in his country, Sierra Leone.
 His interest in conflict studies and resolution emerged from his experience of the civil war in Sierra Leone (1991-2000), and his life as a refugee under the protection of United Nations High Commissioner for Refugees (UNHCR).

 Dorian Degrandez is a Conflict Analysis and Resolution major at George Mason University with a minor in Musical Technology.
 His biggest area of interest is working with the youth and engaging divided people in dialogue.
 On the side, he enjoys writing music and bringing people together.